April is National Autism Awareness Month

 On April 2, countries all over the world participated in a dramatic “Light It Up Blue” campaign in which buildings and landmarks across the word were lit up in blue to celebrate World Autism Awareness Day.

 Here's a great image from the Autism Speaks Facebook Page (https://www.facebook.com/worldautismawarenessday)

-The National Autism Awareness Month gets off to a great start with the Autism Speaks, "Light it Up Blue” campaign because it’s a dramatic way “shine a light” on Autism issues by driving international awareness for the disorder.
-People are encouraged to show their support throughout the month of April and join the cause by becoming a member of Autism Speaks on www.autismspeaks.org.
+National Autism Month starts off great with the Autism Speaks, "Light it Up Blue” campaign because it’s a dramatic way to “shine a light” on Autism issues by driving international awareness for the disorder.
+Since April is National Autism Awareness Month, people are encouraged to show their support all month long and join the cause by becoming a member of Autism Speaks on www.autismspeaks.org.